EstebanMongui/Sologram/README.md

 Publish your own images, apply filters and mark your favorites.

+Visit it at [sologram-em](http://sologram-em.surge.sh/), Only available at mobile.

 ## How to run

 To run the sologram app at local follow the next commands: